strapi/documentation/docs/developer-docs/latest/guides/custom-admin.md

 ::::

-If you visit the entry list view of your content type, nothing will have changed.
+If you visit the entry list view of your content-type, nothing will have changed.
 And it's normal!

 ### Customize the file